AnVolosh/Case-Study/Ethical_Reflection.md

 “Hot” storage that must respond quickly to frequent access consumes more power than “Cold” storage reserved for archival data.
 •	Redundancy and tiering: Replication improves resilience but multiplies energy demands.
 Ethically, organizations should align redundancy with genuine risk, not with blanket fear of deletion.

-•	Refresh cycles vs. embodied emissions: Replacing drives for marginal efficiency gains can increase embodied emissions.
+•	Refresh cycles vs embodied emissions: Replacing drives for marginal efficiency gains can increase embodied emissions.
 Extending device life often beats incremental improvements in new hardware.
-•	Visibility: Without transparent reporting how much energy for which storage tier under typical workloads and users cannot make informed trade offs.
+•	Visibility: Without transparent reporting how much energy for which storage tier under typical workloads and users cannot make informed trade offers.
 Energy ethics require providers to publish carbon baselines and offer tooling that nudges behavior toward right sized retention and smarter tiering.
 The goal is not austerity for its own sake, but a better match between access needs and environmental impact.
 ________________________________________
 6) E Waste and End-of-Life: Special Obligations for Data Bearing Devices All electronics become waste eventually, but storage devices are special because they contain data at end of life.
  Shredding destroys data but complicates recycling.
 Secure erasure preserves materials but requires trustworthy methods and verification.
-•	Erasure vs. recycling: A balanced approach combines robust wipe procedures with recycling pathways that protect workers and recover valuable materials.
+•	Erasure vs Recycling: A balanced approach combines robust wipe procedures with recycling pathways that protect workers and recover valuable materials.
 •	Accessibility for ordinary users: Consumers and small organizations often lack clear instructions or convenient drop off points.
 Ethical practice includes education and infrastructure, not just technical capability.
 •	Informal disposal risk: In regions without proper e waste handling, devices may be dismantled in unsafe conditions.
 Exporting liabilities under the guise of “recycling” shifts harm elsewhere.
 End of life ethics rely on both design (easy, verified secure wipe) and public systems (reliable collection and recycling).
 This is not only a technical problem; it is a civic one.